UoS-COM1001/com1001-2024-25-spr/getting-started.md

-# Setting up Codio
+# Getting Started

-**NOTE:** you can watch me go through the contents of this README in a video on [Blackboard]().
+**NOTE:** you can watch me go through the steps of this README in a video on [Blackboard]().

 ### Contents of this README file